MicrosoftDocs/learn/learn-pr/azure/monitor-vm-performance-using-logs-insights/includes/4-build-log-queries-using-kusto.md

 ## Basic query understanding

 One of the tables captured by Azure Monitor is the Heartbeat table.
 This table contains a number of useful columns.
-Heartbeat will capture data on everything from OS type, OS major version, resource ID, resource group, etc. To begin understanding all columns that make up this table, running a query with only Heartbeat will start to show what makes up this table.
+Heartbeat will capture data on everything from OS type, OS major version, resource ID, resource group, etc. To understand all columns that make up this table, run a query with only Heartbeat will start to show what makes up this table.

 :::image type="content" source="../media/4-heartbeat-query.png" alt-text="Screen shot of running Heartbeat as the most basic query to start." lightbox="../media/4-heartbeat-query.png":::